crcx/retroforth/literate/Unu.md

     unu
     (verb) (-hia) pull out, withdraw, draw out, extract.

 Unu is a tool for extracting fenced code blocks from Markdown documents.

-I always found documenting my projects to be annoying.
-Eventually I decided to start mixing the code into the commentary using Markdown.
+I always found documenting my projects annoying.
+Eventually I decided to start mixing the code and commentary using Markdown.
 Unu is the tool I use to extract the sources from the original files.
-I've found that this makes it easier for me to keep the commentary up to date.
+I've found that this makes it easier for me to keep the commentary up to date, and has lead to better commented code.

 ## The Code

-### Headers
+First, headers:

 ~~~
 #include <stdio.h>